 Mother: Arlene Holmes

-Education: University of California, Riverside, B.S. in neuroscience, 2010 (graduated with highest honors) University of Colorado Anschultz Medical Campus, enrolled in 2011 as a doctoral candidate in its neuroscience program.
+Education: University of California, Riverside, B.S. in neuroscience, 2010.
+University of Colorado Anschutz Medical Campus, enrolled in 2011 as a doctoral candidate in its neuroscience program.
 Withdrew in June 2012.

-July 7, 2012 - James Holmes purchases a ticket, through an online ticketing agent, for the July 19 midnight showing of “The Dark Knight Rises” at the Century Aurora 16 Multiplex Theater, in Aurora, Colorado.
+July 7, 2012 - Holmes purchases a ticket for the July 19 midnight showing of “The Dark Knight Rises” at the Century Aurora 16 Multiplex Theater in Aurora, Colorado.

-July 19, 2012 - Holmes attends the midnight showing of “The Dark Night Rises” at the Century Aurora 16 Multiplex Theater, in Aurora, Colorado.
-Holmes enters Theater #9 but soon exits through a rear door on the right side of the screen, leading to a parking lot.
+July 19, 2012 - Holmes attends the midnight showing of “The Dark Knight Rises” at the Century Aurora 16 Multiplex Theater in Aurora, Colorado.
+Holmes enters theater #9 but soon exits through a rear door on the right side of the screen, leading to a parking lot.
 He leaves the door propped open and returns through it, according to a law enforcement source involved in the investigation.

-The gunman is “dressed head-to-toe in protective gear"- a ballistic helmet, protective gear for his legs, throat and groin, black gloves and a gas mask.
+Holmes is “dressed head-to-toe in protective gear” – a ballistic helmet, protective gear for his legs, throat and groin, black gloves and a gas mask.
 He props open the door, before throwing two tear gas canisters into the theater.
 After both canisters explode, witnesses say he started shooting, first at the ceiling and then at the crowd.
 Police say he used an AR-15 rifle, a 12-gauge shotgun and at least one of two .40-caliber handguns police recovered at the scene.

 Holmes surrenders to police outside the theater within seven minutes of the first 911 calls, according to Aurora Police Chief Daniel Oates.